Lobia, often known as black-eyed peas or cowpeas, is a humble yet very nutritious legume that has been consumed by tribes all over the world for ages.

 Lobia is an excellent source of folate (vitamin B9), which is crucial during pregnancy.

-Folate is essential for DNA synthesis and production of other genetic material.
+Folate is essential for the production of DNA and other genetic material.

 During pregnancy, the need of nutrients (including folate) are increased significantly, and the folate needs rise from 400 mcg to 600 mcg.